-We all have different responsibilities, jobs and interests, and our mental and physical resources are limited.
-Body Battery helps you recognize the pressure points, make small changes to optimize your performance and guides your focus towards what matters.
+Of course, we all have different responsibilities, jobs and interests, and our mental and physical resources are limited.
+Body Battery helps you recognize the pressure points, make small changes to optimize your performance and guides your focus toward what matters.

 Five Reasons your Body Battery says you’re running on empty

 There’s nothing wrong with running your Body Battery down occasionally, especially if you have a clear understanding of why you’re running low.
 Be aware, however, that if you are frequently in that situation, it might be time to make a few changes to your daily routines and lifestyle choices.
 Here are five areas worth investigating.